claus100/Mekanika-PlanetCNC-UserCMD/README.md

 For those who want to keep their warranty but don't want to miss the XY-probing features there is a workaround by  re-using the Z-probe for XY-probing or even enhancing it with a parallel measurement loop equipped with conductive probing adapter.

+Videos showing those scipts in action can be found on https://www.youtube.com/@CStech.

-In the future ther will be detailed articles about this Methodology on Mekanika's home page and Videos showing the script in action will be available on YouTube.
+In the future ther will probably be detailed articles about this Methodology on Mekanika's home page.